niermann/holoaverage/docs/parameters.rst

 :Format: Floating point number
 :Unit: Nanometers
 :Description: Step of defocus between consecutive object holograms in the series.
 This is intended for the
-    reconstruction, if the hologram series is also a focal series, where every hologram has a different defocus.
+    case that the hologram series is also a focal series, where every hologram has a different defocus.
-    Defaults to 0.0 nm (all object holograms taken at same defocus).
+    Defaults to 0.0 nm (all object holograms were taken at same defocus).

 .. _param-empty_exclude: